 At-risk rules.
 If you report a loss on an asset used in an activity for which you are not at risk, in whole or in part, see the instructions for Form 6198, At-Risk Limitations.
 Also, see Pub.
 925, Passive Activity and At-Risk Rules.
 Losses from passive activities are first subject to the at-risk rules and then to the passive activity rules.

 Depreciable property and other property disposed of in the same transaction.
-If you disposed of both depreciable property and other property (e.g., a building and land) in the same transaction and realized a gain, you must allocate the amount realized between the two types of property based on their respective fair market values to figure the part of the gain to be recaptured as ordinary income because of depreciation.
+If you disposed of both depreciable property and other property (e.g., a building and land) in the same transaction and realized a gain, you must allocate the amount realized between the two types of property based on their respective fair market values (FMVs) to figure the part of the gain to be recaptured as ordinary income because of depreciation.
 The disposition of each type of property is reported separately in the appropriate part of Form 4797 (e.g., for property held more than 1 year, report the sale of a building in Part III and land in Part I).

 Disposition of assets that constitute a trade or business.
-For such a disposition, the buyer and seller must allocate the total purchase price using the residual method and file Form 8594, Asset Acquisition Statement.
+If you sell a group of assets that makes up a trade or business, both you and the buyer generally must allocate the total sales price to the assets transferred and file Form 8594, Asset Acquisition Statement.